How to Protect Your Email Account

 Graphical user interface with a binary code backdrop

-Thus, eliminate this danger by using different passwords for each of your accounts.
-You may keep all your passwords in various places, including on a piece of paper, hard disk, password manager, or elsewhere.
-Make sure that, if you're keeping your passwords on a physical item, it is being stored in a very secure area.
+Thus, this danger can be eliminated by using different passwords for each account.
+You may keep all your passwords in various places, including on a piece of paper, a hard disk, a password manager, or elsewhere.
+Please ensure that if you're keeping your passwords on a physical item, they are stored in a very secure area.

 Best Secure Email Services